 This page collects in one place information on all the ongoing New York City contact improvisation jams and classes, especially for out-of-town visitors who may only have a few days in town.
 My hope is that it is accurate, reliable, and recent — your first and only reference when you wonder, “is there a jam tonight in New York”?

 Monday mornings: Class at 100 Grand Dance (Bill Young’s Studio), 100 Grand Street (between Mercer Street & Greene Street), 2nd floor (Buzz “Bill Young Dance”), Manhattan (SoHo), NYC, 10am – 12 noon. $12.
 Buzz “Bill Young Dance / 2nd Floor” to get in.
 Info can also be found on the 100 Grand Dance Web site.
-Tim O’Donnell is scheduled to teach in October, although teachers often change for this class with little or no public announcement, so it’s hard to say for sure.
+Drop-in class, often small class of dedicated practitioners, usually starts out gently out of consideration for Monday morning lethargy.
+Tim O’Donnell teaches through April.

 I no longer track the Monday night Open Movement jam, both because I’ve found it too difficult to track their schedule and because I’m uncertain about the amount of contact improvisation still done there.
 But I believe you can get more information about Open Movement NYC on their Facebook group page.

 Tuesday evenings: Jam at 100 Grand Dance (Bill Young’s Studio), 100 Grand Street (between Mercer Street & Greene Street), 2nd floor (Buzz “Bill Young Dance”), Manhattan (SoHo), NYC, 7pm – 10pm. $5.
 Buzz “Bill Young Dance / 2nd Floor” to get in.
 Cozy, intimate jam with committed dancers.
 Usually these days Charlie Mosey is the primary facilitator.
 Formerly on Wednesday nights, this jam moved permanently to Tuesday nights starting April 2013.
 This replaced the Tuesday night “lab” or “working group.”
 The first hour is no longer a little slow; these days dancing starts early and goes until the end.
 Photography or video recording of the jam is not allowed.
-Note that there’s a pre-jam class that starts at 6pm (see above); if you’re new to contact improvisation, this may be a good way to get an introduction to the form before the jam.
+If it’s your first time, it’s worth checking out the Welcome Document; copies also available at the jam.